vokegpu/ekg-ui-library/README.md

-# ekg-x86
+EKG now support Windows/Linux, the project is totally build in a context SDL2 and OpenGL, be sure you have setup correctly.

-EKG for SDL2 and OpenGL Modern.
+} You can read docs on: